Refuse to Call a Plumber! Discover How to Resolve Common Plumbing Issues Yourself

 Are there any frequently encountered plumbing problems?

-You will need a few important tools, such as an adjustable wrench, a plunger pipe wrench Teflon tape and a screwdriver.
+You’ll need some indispensable tools like an adjustable wrench, a plunger pipe wrench, Teflon tape, and the screwdriver.

 Is DIY plumbing safe?